 Biking is an important and growing mode of transportation for the city of Boston.
 Our residents rely on biking to get to work, school, health centers, and home every day.
 Furthermore, biking helps promote physical and mental health, reduce stress, and can be a fun activity for communities.

-Bicycle Helmet Program: Every bike ride should start by putting on a helmet.
+Every bike ride should start by putting on a helmet.
 We work to reduce the risk of head injury by providing low-cost helmets to the community in Boston.
 Organizations can also place orders for discounted helmets for distribution at health fairs and local events.
-To request discounted helmets, complete and return our Bicycle Helmet Order Form.
+To request discounted helmets, please complete and return our Bicycle Helmet Request Form.
 If you have any questions about our helmet program, please contact us at 617-534-5197.

 Click here for our Bicycle Helmet Request Form